jiang-it/no-thanks/README.md

 # No Thanks!
 (Card Game)

 An online multiplayer version of No Thanks!, the simple, elegant card game designed by Thorsten Gimmler and published by Amigo Spiele.
+Powered by Node.js, Socket.io, and Phaser.io.
+[Demo](https://evening-river-12851.herokuapp.com/)

 ## Rules and Gameplay